Emina Jahović: Career

 On 25 October 2009, Jahović held a concert at the Sava Centar in New Belgrade, Serbia.
 Staged in support of her album Vila and comprising a set list of songs from that and her previous albums, she wore 13 costumes during the event and sang her greatest hits.
 Some of the guests including Saša Kovačević, Jelena Tomašević, and Sergej Ćetković joined her on stage for duets.
-Among the other guests were the Minister of Labour and Social Policy and the close family friend Rasim Ljajić, Mustafa Sandal, Marija Šerifović, Anabela Đogani, Milica Milša, Žarko Jokanović, Dragana Mirković, Hari Varešanović, and Mia Borisavljević.
+Among the other guests were the Minister of Labour and Social Policy and the close family friend Rasim Ljajić, Mustafa Sandal, Marija Šerifović, Anabela, Milica Milša, Žarko Jokanović, Dragana Mirković, Hari Varešanović, and Mia Borisavljević.

 2011–2012: International collaborations

-In 2011, Jahović released two singles, "Gospodine" ("Sir") and "Posle mene" ("After Me").
+In 2011, Jahović released two singles, "Gospodine" ("Mister") and "Posle mene" ("After Me").
 Both were released by City Records.
 "Gospodine" was written and composed by Jahović herself.
-This song was released as a duet with the famous singer Nataša Bekvalac on International Women's Day which is marked on 8 March.
-"Posle mene" was premiered on 22 July 2011 on Prva Srpska Televizija's famous late-night talk show Veče sa Ivanom Ivanovićem whereas the other guest of the show was the Minister of Labour and Social Policy Rasim Ljajić.
+This song was released as a duet with the famous singer Nataša Bekvalac on 8 March, the International Women's Day.
+"Posle mene" was premiered on 22 July 2011 on Prva Srpska Televizija's famous late-night talk show Veče sa Ivanom Ivanovićem, whereas the other guest of the show was minister Ljajić.
 The music video for the song "Posle mene" was shot in the summer of 2011, in Göcek, Fethiye.
 The video was directed by Miloš Nadaždin.

 On 29 November 2011, she was named Person of the Year by Hello!
-Srbija and received the award, designed by Karim Rashid, which is also awarded to 23 other celebrities at the event held in Beli dvor, a part of the Royal Compound.
+Srbija and received the award, designed by Karim Rashid, which is also awarded to 23 other celebrities at the event held at the White Palace, a part of Belgrade's Royal Compound.
 On 16 December 2011, the ceremony aired on RTV Pink.

-The song "Broken" that is recorded by the popular Turkish producer and disc jockey Erdem Kınay with vocals from its co-composer Emina, was released in March 2012, following Emina's Valentine's Day special "Beograd priča" ("Belgrade Is Talking") featuring Dženan Lončarević, which was published on 14 February 2012.
+The song "Broken" that is recorded by the popular Turkish producer and DJ Erdem Kınay with vocals from its co-composer Emina, was released in March 2012, following Emina's Valentine's Day special "Beograd priča" ("Belgrade Is Talking") featuring Dženan Lončarević, which was published on 14 February 2012.
 The song was featured on the Erdem Kınay's album Proje and was written by the New York-based Turkish-American singer S. Derin Togar.
 After monitoring the international record market in 2012, the editors of the Eurodanceweb chose Jahović and Erdem Kınay's work "Broken" as the most interesting dance track for Turkey.
 The selected Turkish entry "Broken" was then voted by a professional jury of disc jockeys, journalists, producers, radio speakers and webmasters of popular websites and music blogs; yet, Belgium won the 2012 Eurodanceweb.
 At the 2006 Eurodanceweb Awards, Jahović was chosen Bosnia and Herzegovina's singer of the year, with the song "Živeo" ("Cheers").
 Collecting a total of 80 points in the international music competition, she placed thirteenth out of 40 countries.